spacy-dev/Spacy2/README.md

 Depending on your use-case the following dependencies may be required:
   - [googletest](https://github.com/google/googletest) for compiling the tests (enable with cmake .. -DBuildTest=ON),
   - [Eigen](http://eigen.tuxfamily.org/) for enabling finite-dimensional problem descriptions using namespace 'Spacy::Rn' (automatically enabled if cmake finds Eigen),
-  - [FunG](https://lubkoll.github.io/FunG) an automatic-differentiation library that can be used for the definition of integrands for [Kaskade 7](https://www.zib.de/projects/kaskade-7-finite-element-toolbox) and for the generation of finite-dimensional problems with [Eigen](http://eigen.tuxfamily.org/),
+  - [FunG](https://lubkoll.github.io/FunG) an automatic-differentiation library that can be used for the definition of integrands for [Kaskade 7](https://www.zib.de/projects/kaskade-7-finite-element-toolbox), [deal.II](http://dealii.org) and for the generation of finite-dimensional problems with [Eigen](http://eigen.tuxfamily.org/),
   - [Kaskade 7](https://www.zib.de/projects/kaskade-7-finite-element-toolbox) for developing algorithms with Kaskade 7 (enable with cmake .. -DKaskade=ON),
   - [FEniCS](https://fenicsproject.org) for developing algorithms with FEniCS (enable with cmake .. -DDolfin=ON).
+  - [deal.II](http://dealii.org) for developing algorithms with deal.II (enable with cmake .. -DdealII=ON).

 Currently there are integration tests for [Eigen](http://eigen.tuxfamily.org/), [FEniCS](https://fenicsproject.org) and [FunG](https://lubkoll.github.io/FunG), running in a separate CI: